ckelly314/pyisotopomer/README.md

 This should open Jupyter in a new browser window.
 In Jupyter, navigate to your current working directory.
 Click on ```run_pyIsotopomer.ipynb``` to open the Jupyter Notebook containing the code to run pyisotopomer.

 Follow the instructions in the Jupyter Notebook to run pyisotopomer and obtain scrambling coefficients for all possible pairings of reference materials.
-This will create an output file entitled ```{date}_scrambling_output.xlsx``` with scrambling output.
+This will create an output file entitled ```{date}_scrambling_output.xlsx``` with scrambling output, similar to this [example spreadsheet](https://github.com/ckelly314/pyisotopomer/blob/master/tests/example_scrambling_output.xlsx).

 ## Calculating isotopomers